mharis337/Tic-Tac-Toe/docs/design_system.md

 ## End Game
 - When a player creates a line (vertically, horizontally, diagonally) with their marks, or there are no more empty squares, a grey transparent screen appears with white text indicating if it was a draw or who won.
-- A blue button underneath with the text "Play again" is displayed.
+- A yellow button underneath with the text "Play again" is displayed.

 ## Header
 - Text shows whose turn it is.